Lavender Fields Near London: 6 Pretty Purple Days Out This Summer

 There's a small museum on site (free entry), with a replica of the Perks & Llewellyn pharmacy, well-known in the 19th century for its lavender products.
 Professional photography is permitted, at an extra cost.

-If you can tear your eyes away from the lavender for a minute or two, the hillside location of the farm offers views all over the Hertfordshire and Bedfordshire countryside.
+If you can tear your eyes away from the lavender for a minute or two, the hillside location of the farm offers views over the Hertfordshire and Bedfordshire countryside.

 Hitchin Lavender, Cadwell Farm, Ickleford, Hertfordshire, SG5 3UA.

-4. Finchingfield Camping and Lavender, Essex
+Finchingfield Camping and Lavender, Essex

 Towards the north of Essex, Finchingfield is home to a camping and glamping site located in a wildflower meadow, with its own micro lavender farm on site.

 Campers can visit the lavender field at any time during their stay — which means you can spend your evening, including sunset, immersed in the purple hues, before returning to your luxury tent for a lavender-induced snooze.
 Not much of a camper?
-No problem — a limited number of day visitor tickets are available for each day during the lavender season, and there's also a call-out for volunteers to help with the lavender harvest at the end of the season.
+A limited number of day visitor tickets are available for each day during the lavender season, and there's also a call-out for volunteers to help with the lavender harvest at the end of the season.
 There's a cafe on site selling snacks and drinks to visitors.
 No dogs allowed.
 The nearby village of Finchingfield is pretty darn picturesque too.

-5. Lavender Fields at Hartley Park Farm, Alton, Hampshire
+Lavender Fields at Hartley Park Farm, Alton, Hampshire

 For a grand day out in the opposite direction, head to the Lavender Fields at Hartley Park Farm.
 Visiting the lavender itself is usually restricted to certain open days, when you can stroll through the seven varieties being grown, as well as a wildflower field.
+The rest of the time, the lavender shop is open to the public, and there's a coffee shop too, but no access to the fields.

 Lavender Fields at Hartley Park Farm, Selborne Road, Alton, Hampshire, GU34 3HP

-6. Lordington Lavender, Chichester, West Sussex
+Lordington Lavender, Chichester, West Sussex

 Lavender fields in and near London: rows of Lavender on a hill side at Lordington Lavender near Chichester